aenarete/KiteSimulators.jl/README.md

 For details how to use this example see [autopilot](docs/autopilot.md) .

 ## Documentation
+- The apps have there own documentation: [autopilot](docs/autopilot.md) and [joystick](docs/joystick.md)

+The following documentation is for programmers:

 - The first example explained: [First Example](docs/first_example.md).
 - Reading and writing log files: [Logging](docs/logging.md)
 - Plotting results in 2D:  [Plotting](docs/plotting.md)